Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have presented a kinematic model that explains the various trajectories that are observed in experiments on brainbots, and decouples the linear, spinning and orbital modes of motion.
-The model is agnostic of the dependence of the linear and angular velocities of the brainbot on the experimental parameters, which is necessary because the motion of the brainbot exhibits a complex dependence on a variety of factors such as the leg shape and angle, the motor voltage, and surface irregularities.
-Nevertheless, once the velocities are prescribed, the kinematic model then reproduces all the experimentally-observed trajectories.
+We have presented a kinematic model that clearly decomposes the complex trajectories observed in experimental realizations of brainbot motion into basic modes of motion.
+Thereby we are able to decouple the linear, spinning, and orbital components.
+The model is agnostic of the dependence of the linear and angular velocities of the brainbot on the driving parameters, which is necessary because the motion of the brainbot exhibits a complex dependence on a variety of factors such as the leg shape and angle, the motor voltage, and surface irregularities.
+Nevertheless, once the velocities are prescribed, the forward kinematic framework reproduces all the experimentally-observed trajectories.
 The model also uncovers at least one mode of motion, that of a helical closed trajectory (shown in Fig.~\ref{fig:sim1} (f)) that has so far not been observed in the experiments.

-Apart from reproducing experimental trajectories, we have simulated the model to generate new trajectories using general forms of the linear and angular velocities.
-These trajectories differ from the experiments in controlled ways yet mimic their desired properties.
-For instance, we have demonstrated how we can (i) pick random values of the angular velocity $\omega$ from its experimentally-obtained distribution, or (ii) incorporate different levels of noise in $\omega$ by including more modes from the Fourier decomposition of the experimental $\omega$.
+We have integrated this physical understanding into a forward kinematic framework, which was trained on experimental data using an offline parametric identification approach to create a digital representation of a brainbot.
+Apart from reproducing experimental trajectories, we have created synthetic trajectories, which differ from the experiments in controlled ways yet mimic their desired properties.
+For instance, we have demonstrated how we can (i) pick random values of the angular velocity $\omega$ from its experimentally-obtained distribution, or (ii) incorporate different levels of noise in $\omega$ by including an increasing number of modes from the Fourier decomposition of the experimental $\omega$.
 This allows us to generate simulation trajectories that exhibit distributions of the curvature parameter $\eta$ that are similar to those found from the experiments.
-In doing this we have constructed a digital twin of the brainbot.
+This process effectively yields a functional digital replica of the brainbot.